aaron-grau/curic/react/projects/pokedex/pokedex_ii.md

 Check out the live demo [here](http://aa-pokedex.herokuapp.com/)!

-Refer to our readings and the instructions for Part 1 to help guide you through Part 2.

 ### `PokemonIndexItem`

 Let's refactor your presentational component so that each pokemon object is rendered in an `PokemonIndexItem` component.
 This is a great pattern for keeping components minimal and modular.